 Like every orthodontic appliance, pediatric partial dentures can serve as a plaque trap, with food and bacteria building up around it.
 Thus, it is especially important that all surfaces of the pediatric partial be cleaned daily with a toothbrush.
 Often, children need the help of their parents to adequately brush around the appliance.

 Will There Be Discomfort Associated With Having Pediatric Partial Dentures?

 Once the pediatric partial is cemented on, the child may feel some pressure.
 Over time, children tend to adapt to the pressure and get used to it to the extent that they no longer feel that there is anything in their mouth.
 Sometimes brushing around the edges of the pediatric partial dentures may cause some discomfort or bleeding.
 Be that as it may, it is important to continue brushing these areas so that the inflammation around the gums goes down.

 Eventually, the slight bleeding on brushing will stop as the tissues become more accustomed to the partial.
 If the bleeding and discomfort continues however, the pediatric dentists at Children’s Dental FunZone can make the necessary adjustments to make the pediatric partial dentures more comfortable.

 For more information on pediatric partial dentures, visit one of our locations or call today for a consultation.
-We currently have office locations in West Covina, Eagle Rock, Montebello, Fontana, West Los Angeles, West Covina, Ontario, Reseda, San Fernando and Riverside.
+We currently have office locations in West Covina, Eagle Rock, Montebello, Fontana, West Los Angeles, Ontario, Reseda, San Fernando, Riverside, Crenshaw, Alhambra and Santa Ana.